 Introduction

 Coronary blood flow rapidly changes to meet changes in metabolic demand (myocardial oxygen consumption, MVO2) (24).
-This coronary flow regulation is the result of vessel diameter modulation via local control of the active tension in the smooth muscle cells (SMCs) (30).
+This coronary flow regulation is the result of vessel diameter modulation via local control of the active stress in the smooth muscle cells (SMCs) (30).
 One manifestation of coronary flow regulation is the so-called pressure-flow autoregulation, in which perturbations in coronary perfusion pressure are met with commensurate changes in microvascular resistance to maintain a constant coronary blood flow at a given level of MVO2.